jmcvaughn/dotfiles/.docs/README.md

   This will route all traffic via WireGuard; change `AllowedIPs` to specific subnets to only route those subnets via the tunnel.
   Note that on macOS clients, due to an Apple bug (see point 9 of section D of [this link](https://docs.google.com/document/d/1BnzImOF8CkungFnuRlWhnEpY2OmEHSckat62aZ6LYGY/edit)), search domains won't be set unless `AllowedIPs` is set to `0.0.0.0/0`.

+### Let's Encrypt certificate

+Run `sudo certbot certonly --standalone`.

+### ZNC

+Run `sudo -u _znc znc --makeconf` and specify the port configured at the top of `setup.sh`.
+Do not start select "Yes" when prompted to start ZNC; run `sudo systemctl start znc.service` instead.